Zernach/chromium-history-extension/frontend/README.md

 ## Privacy Policy

 This extension:
-- Requires your own OpenAI API key
+- No user API keys required - backend manages credentials
-- Processes browsing history locally using WebAssembly
+- Processes browsing history locally using WebAssembly before sending to backend
+- Sends processed history to Google Cloud Function backend
-- Only sends data to OpenAI API (using your API key)
+- Backend forwards requests to OpenAI API
-- Does not collect or share data with third parties
+- Does not store or log browsing history on the backend
-- Stores API keys securely in Chrome's local storage
+- Backend is stateless - no data persistence
+- All communication encrypted via HTTPS
+- Rate limiting applied per IP address (10 requests/minute)

 ## Support